Doo-Wops & Hooligans: Commercial performance

 Doo-Wops & Hooligans debuted in the United Kingdom at number 79 on October 24, 2010.
 On the week of December 12, 2011, the album sold 60,740 copies, becoming the second album to sell a million copies that year by a male artist.
 On its first chart week of 2011, it replaced Rihanna's Loud at number one and spent another week atop the chart.
 Doo-Wops & Hooligans was 2011's second million-selling album in the UK.
 It was the year's third-bestselling album, with sales of 1.2 million copies.
 As of November 2016, the album sold 1,712,000 copies and in 2025 it was certified eight-times platinum by the British Phonographic Industry (BPI).
 The album has spent a total of 400 weeks on the United Kingdom's official albums chart, becoming Mars's longest running album.
 It debuted atop the Irish and Scottish album charts and it was certified four-times platinum by the Irish Recorded Music Association (IRMA).

-In the Philippines, Doo-Wops & Hooligans received a double-diamond certification from the Philippine Association of the Record Industry (PARI) in 2014 for sales of 300,000 copies and is the country's seventh-best-selling album.
+In the Philippines, Doo-Wops & Hooligans received a double-diamond certification from the Philippine Association of the Record Industry (PARI) in 2014 for sales of 300,000 copies and is the country's tenth-best-selling album.
+As of December 2011, the record sold 36,200 copies in Taiwan.
 It topped the charts in Flanders, Croatia, the Netherlands, Germany and Switzerland.
-The album sold 500,000 copies in Germany (its European high), and was certified quintuple gold by the BVMI.
+The album sold 700,000 copies in Germany, and was certified septuple gold by the BVMI.
 It reached the top 10 in Austria, Denmark, Finland, Mexico, Norway, Poland, Portugal, Spain and Sweden, and was certified seven-times platinum by IFPI Danmark.
 By 2021, Doo-Wops & Hooligans had sold more than 15 million copies worldwide.